+10. Turkey

+Partner: TUBITAK

+Duration of grants: 22 months

+Size of grant: UK institutions will be funded at 80% FEC up to a project cost of £50,000 (£40,000) Turkish institutions will be funded at a project cost of £40,000 (FEC)

+Number of projects to be funded: 7

-6. Turkey Partner: TUBİTAK Duration of grants: 2 years Size of grant: UK institutions will be funded at 80% FEC up to a project cost of £100,000 (£80,000 grant funding) Thematic priority areas: Resilient Planet: Clean Energy, Extreme weather and climate, Agri-tech, Environmental resilience Transformative Technologies: Artificial Intelligence, Quantum, Semi-conductors, Future telecommunications Healthy People, Animals and Plants: Biosecurity and Pathogen detection, Global Health and Pandemics, Genomics and digital health, Antimicrobial Resistance (AMR) Contractual arrangements: Grant Agreements will be signed with the Lead Institution in the UK.
+Thematic priority areas: Resilient Planet: Clean Energy, Extreme weather and climate, Agri-tech, Environmental resilience Transformative Technologies: Artificial Intelligence, Quantum, Semi-conductors, Future telecommunications Healthy People, Animals and Plants: Biosecurity and Pathogen detection, Global Health and Pandemics, Genomics and digital health, Antimicrobial Resistance (AMR)

+Contractual arrangements:

+Grant Agreements will be signed with the Lead Institution in the UK.

 The awarded UK institutions will be responsible for disbursing the relevant budget to Turkish institutions based on grant agreements.